 Any recruiters in your friends?

-If you have the chance to ask IT recruiters to give you an estimation based on your particular profile, take their insights!
+If you have the chance to have a friendly relationship with some IT recruiters, ask them to give you an estimation based on your profile.
 They could drop some interesting information.
 Some won’t want to give you a figure but they can still tell you how good your profile is, or tell you what’s lacking to make you earn some more, or which companies are best to target…

 Recruiters have a high interest in getting a good pay for you: they’ll earn a commission based on the salary agreed with your new employer.
 So no doubt they won’t be happy if you undersell yourself.
 You might even be lucky enough to have the recruiter negotiate the salary or at least the range for you.